Manage floor plans

 Add or update office locations for users with an assigned work location.
-You can do this from their user profile in the Microsoft 365 or Azure Active Directory admin centers, or your on-premises Active Directory (will sync to Azure Active Directory).
+You can do this from their user profile in the Microsoft 365 or Microsoft Entra ID admin centers, or your on-premises Active Directory (will sync to Microsoft Entra ID).
 PhysicalDeliveryOfficeName is the field used for office location.
 If your room labels don't include floor numbers, see the FAQs for tips.

 In this example, Allan's office is in room 1173 on floor 1 of building 2.

 To set up floor plans for meeting rooms, add office locations for them in the Rooms & equipment section of the Microsoft 365 admin center.
 For more information, see Set up room and equipment mailboxes.
 If people in your organization can schedule the room or resource for a meeting or event, see Change how a room mailbox handles meeting requests.
 For information about configuring workspaces, including setting up room mailboxes, see the post about Book a workspace in Outlook.

 Use Microsoft Search to find a user and verify that their office location is appearing correctly.
 You may need to wait up to 72 hours for the updates to appear in the search results.

 Floor plans use Locations to define your buildings.
 In the Microsoft 365 admin center, go to Locations, and then select Add.
 Enter the name, address, and keywords for the building.
 Add as many buildings as you need.

 For more information about locations, see Manage Locations